Jenna A. Hoefler

 Her legal internships with the YWCA’s Legal Advocacy Program, The Office of the Family Law Facilitator, San Diego Volunteer Lawyer Program’s Education Law Project, and as a full-time Certified Legal Intern for Dependency Legal Group of San Diego’s Minor’s Counsel Office demonstrate her continued dedication to working with children and families in the San Diego community and earned her membership in both the Pro Bono and the Public Service Honor Societies at California Western.
 She was presented with the Wiley W. Manual Certificate for Pro Bono Legal Services by the State Bar of California in 2013 and 2014 for her work with these government and nonprofit organizations.

-Ms. Hoefler is the newest contributor to the San Diego Divorce Attorney’s Blog, the official blog of the Law Offices of Nancy J. Bickford.
+Ms. Hoefler is the newest contributor to the San Diego Divorce Attorney’s Blog, the official blog of Bickford Blado & Botros.
 Visit the blog to read more news about San Diego family law, written by the divorce attorneys at the firm.

 J.D., California Western School of Law, 2014